howtouselinux

 To add a user to a group in Linux, we can use usermod command, useradd command or GUI.
 Each has its own advantages and disadvantages, so be sure to choose the one that best suits your needs.

-Understanding user groups in Linux
+Understanding users and groups in Linux

-User groups in Linux allow system administrators to control access to files, directories, and other resources on a system.
+Users and groups in Linux allow system administrators to control access to files, directories, and other resources on a system.

 Group membership can be controlled through the use of the /etc/group file, which contains a list of all user groups on the system, as well as the GID values for each group.